-The Humane Society of the Capital Region was incorporated in late 2009 with the mission to advance the humane treatment of animals in New York State's Capital region.
-The primary goal of our organization is to promote the cause of animal welfare with a regional approach.
-We believe that is takes a community working together in proactive ways to enact real change and coordinate the efforts of all.
+The Humane Society of the Capital Region was incorporated in late 2009.
+Our mission is to promote the cause of animal welfare with a regional approach.
+We believe that it takes a community working together in proactive ways to enact real change and coordinate the efforts of all.

 The Humane Society of the Capital Region does not have a physical location, nor do we handle animals.
 If you have any issue with a lost animal, a sick or injured animal, or an animal cruelty complaint, PLEASE contact your local animal shelter and/or police department.